 *Subject to change as needed

-Board members will serve on one of the five Board committees (Executive, Governance, Finance, Fund Development, and Public Policy).
+Board members will serve on one of the five Board committees (Executive, Governance, Finance, Fund Development and Advocacy).
 Committees may meet via teleconference once a month, or on an as-needed basis.

 Executive Committee (elected and appointed positions)